 - 2,058 contributors have made 19,339 commits in 108 branches for React Native.

 - Since its initial launch in 2015, this framework has already seen over 335 releases, and with each release, it has launched new features and functionalities to help the developers.

 - React Native, as a search term, has even surpassed the search queries for Android development and iOS development.
 Thus, indicating the growing popularity of React Native.

-- To save time and their efforts, more developers and even the businesses would turn towards React Native development as it lets them build iOS and Android app with the same codebase.
+- To save time and effort, more developers and even businesses would turn towards React Native development as it lets them build iOS and Android apps with the same codebase.

 - To add platform-specific authenticity to the React Native app, you need to add native code without disturbing the existing codes.

-- It is excellent from the user point of view as it allows real-time updates on phones without going through any manual update cycle.
+- It is excellent from the user's point of view as it allows real-time updates on phones without going through any manual update cycle.